 For the next few days we sat safely in the lap of luxury at Domaine St Donat; nursed back to life with the help of pain au chocolat, baguettes and rillette.
 There are few things in life more deliciously therapeutic than French food.
 Incredulously, it had an almost amnesic effort on Father, who near jumped for joy at the mere mention of macarons.

 Once spirits we're back in normal range, we bundled up and headed to Moustiers-Sainte-Marie for lunch at Alain Ducasses fabled La Bastide de Moustiers.
 Aside from being famous for Sisteron Lamb (hand reared and prepared by Ducasse himself), this 17th century village has been featured in countless magazines for it's pretty streets, fine faence and dear I say miracles.
 Since the Middle Ages, pilgrimages have been climbing the long, steep, stone-paved path up to the Notre-Dame de Beauvoir chapel perched high in the mountainous peaks above Moustiers.
 The chapel walls covered with plaques by thankful recipients of miracles, big and small.
 We set off on the path to redemption with slightly lower expectations and full happy tummies.
 So much huffing and puffing, but that was just Mother and me.
 As incredulous as it may seem, Father ran up the last 500 metres.
 Not a man to run anywhere, let alone with six cracked ribs up a 45 incline.
 Mother still hadn't regained her voice but maybe it's just one miracle per family.

 At Nice airport six days later, Father said vive le almond croissant.
 That was good enough for me.

-At last, naturally I need to remark the basic idea for this article has been furnished via Robert over at Truly Nolen.
-They truly are a brilliant pest control services.
+At last, naturally I need to remark the basic idea for this article has been furnished via Lior over at Lucid photography.
+They truly are a brilliant wedding photographers.
 I really value a good idea!

 Posted in Business Post Date 05/12/2018